1946

 Of course, it must be remembered that a severe shortage of materials not only limited camera manufacturers themselves, but also third party producers of outsourced parts, such as lenses and shutters.

 Thirteen models produced by four manufacturers in 1946 were price fixed.
 This number included lens/shutter variations, so there were really only seven distinct models.
-I have not cited specific references (where available) other than Lewis (The History of the Japanese Camera) because I've never heard of most, and am unable to go to the source.
+I have not cited specific Camera-Wiki references (where available) other than Lewis (The History of the Japanese Camera) because I've never heard of most of these obscure publications and am unable to find copies.

 1) Konishiroku (predecessor of Konica) resumed the manufacture of 8 pre-war cameras, but this number included lens/shutter variations, so there were really only four distinct models.